 1.)
 It’s Based On Real Life: No really.
 I looked at some of the tricks (good and bad) that mega-corporations have pulled the last few decades and I put them in my book.
 I looked at drugs and GMOs and CEOs and I thought about what could reasonably happen in one hundred years if such things were left unchecked.
 And I wrote a story about it.
 But you want to know what the most magical part was?
 Seeing some of the things I put in Glitter actually happen after the book had been sent to print!
 Corporations and politicians, guys; watch out for them!

 2.)
-Dress Porn: I love pretty dresses.
+Dress Porn: May I just say it seems strange the way everyone is using the word porn when referring to pictures of something they love, I know that some instinctively think of websites like https://www.tubev.sex/?hl=de when they hear the word porn, but this I can assure you is definitely about dresses.
+I love pretty dresses.
 (And I cannot lie!)
 But the French Baroque did pretty dresses better than anyone else in history, in my sometimes-not-very-humble opinion.
 And dress jackets for the guy.
 Oh, man.
 Gorgeous!
 I have so many pictures in my head of what these people look like in full Baroque formal wear!
 Not to mention the hair, the elaborate cosmetics, the shoes.
 Writing this book was like sitting and the world’s most elaborate clothing buffet and mixing and matching to my heart’s content!

 3.)
 Formal language: This may sound weird, but I love the formal way that Danica and the court of Sonoman Versailles speak.
 I get to use more fancy words in this book that any other I’ve written!
 “Hoity,” is the word one of my characters uses to describe it.
 I really enjoyed writing that way.
 It feels old fashioned … until the character starts describing the vexing malfunction of her tablet computer.